-236. Further conditions to be implemented in the draft licence are to ensure that a compliance management plan is in place for each clinical trial site before administration of the GMOs commences at that site.
-The compliance management plan must detail how the licence holder intends to comply with the licence conditions, including listing persons responsible for site management, proposed reporting structures, staff training procedures and transport and disposal processes.
+241. Further conditions imposed in the licence are to ensure that a compliance management plan is in place for each clinical trial site before administration of the GMOs commences at that site.
+The compliance management plan must detail how the licence holder intends to comply with the licence conditions, including listing persons responsible for site management, proposed reporting structures, staff training procedures, and transport and disposal processes.